-RSA utilizes professionals with specific credentials to provide the following services as needed: speech and language therapy, psychological services, occupational therapy, adaptive PE, resource specialist, nursing, and access to a special day class.
+RSA utilizes professionals with specific credentials to provide the following services as needed: speech and language therapy, psychological services, occupational therapy, adaptive PE, nursing, and access to a special physical therapy day class.
 In addition, paraprofessionals are utilized to work with students who are struggling to meet particular concepts.

-Redding School of the Arts has been nationally recognized for its innovative approach to special education.
+RSA has been nationally recognized for its innovative approach to special education.
 The educational model focuses on identifying students with exceptional needs as early as possible and meeting their educational needs in a proactive, preventive fashion.
 The school's very design promotes seamless and inconspicuous direct services to children.

-RSA helped create a Special Education Joint Powers Authority (JPA) with other charter schools in and out of the area in order to share these services and support the program.
+RSA helped create a Special Education Joint Powers Authority (JPA) with other charter schools in the area in order to share these services.
 The JPA is the first of its kind for charter schools in California and in the nation to provide direct services to children.
-This year RSA's JPA expanded to include schools as far as Southern California in its efforts to share the knowledge of providing services to children in a positive direct model whereby all students are served.
-RSA's special education staff participates in professional development opportunities offered by the El Dorado SELPA.
+For its efforts, the school received a California Dissemination grant to share the knowledge of providing services to children in a positive direct model whereby all students are served.
+RSA's special education staff participate in professional development opportunities offered by the El Dorado SELPA